Roy Kubig

 Roy Kubig (born 25 December 1958) is an Australian Paralympic swimmer.
 At the 1976 Toronto Games, he competed in five swimming events and he won a bronze medal in the Men's 50 m Backstroke 3 event.

 Roy was born in Home Hill, Queensland, Australia.
-He attended Home Hill State High School and started his swimming career swimming against able-bodied swimmers at Home Hill Swimming Club.
+He attended Home Hill State High School and started his career competing against able-bodied swimmers at Home Hill Swimming Club.